 The board of directors has concluded that H&M pays remuneration that is both in line with the market in general and competitive.
 The largest portion of remuneration consists of fixed salary.
 The maximum amounts of variable remuneration have been the same for a number of years.
 The variable remuneration, which is based on the fulfilment of targets within the respective area of responsibility, is deemed to be moderate and straightforward.
-The supplementary guidelines have been added because it is of the utmost importance that the key individuals covered by the supplementary guidelines stay with the H&M group during the important development phase that the H&M group is currently in.
+The same applies to the supplementary guidelines, which are based on the fact that it is of the utmost importance that the key individuals covered by the supplementary guidelines stay with the H&M group during this important stage of development.